MarcusOtter/APOD.Net/README.md

 </details>
 <br>

-When we are sure that there were no errors we can read the content from the response.
-The [ApodContent](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent) has properties containing information about the Astronomy Picture of the Day, such as [Title](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent#Apod_Logic_Net_Dtos_ApodContent_Title), [Explanation](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent#Apod_Logic_Net_Dtos_ApodContent_Explanation), [Date](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent.html#Apod_Logic_Net_Dtos_ApodContent_Date), and [ContentUrl](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent.html#Apod_Logic_Net_Dtos_ApodContent_ContentUrl).
+When we are certain that there were no errors we can read the content from the response.
+The [ApodContent](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent) contains all the information about the Astronomy Picture of the Day.
+You can access properties such as [Title](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent#Apod_Logic_Net_Dtos_ApodContent_Title), [Explanation](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent#Apod_Logic_Net_Dtos_ApodContent_Explanation), [Date](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent.html#Apod_Logic_Net_Dtos_ApodContent_Date), and [ContentUrl](https://lemorrow.github.io/APOD.Net/api/Apod.Logic.Net.Dtos.ApodContent.html#Apod_Logic_Net_Dtos_ApodContent_ContentUrl).

 In the request we made previously we're expecting to get exactly **one** APOD, since we made a request for a specific date.
 To get our APOD, we read the value of the [Content](https://lemorrow.github.io/APOD.Net/api/Apod.ApodResponse.html#Apod_ApodResponse_Content) field.